Th1ru-M/th1ru-m.github.io/AboutMe.md

 - Lead a team of cyber security analysts, Threat hunters, client service managers, onboarding & security engineers for delivering CSS services to a portfolio of medium to large enterprise clients
 - Operationalized the managed endpoint detection & response service across the region to improve the forensic triage practice for customers.
 This includes detections, threat hunting and rapid response
-- Focusing on business development in cyber security market in ASEAN & GCR regions that includes new client logos, customer retentions, upsells & strategic partner engagements
+- Focused on business development in cyber security market in ASEAN & GCR regions that includes new client logos, customer retentions, upsells & strategic partner engagements

 Prior Roles: SOC Manager, Principal Security Analyst, Principal Security Engineer for firewall & IDS/IPS operations and Supervisor for Technical operations